Redlegged earth mite

 Monitoring

 Carefully inspect susceptible pastures and crops from autumn to spring for the presence of mites and evidence of damage.
-It is especially important to inspect crops regularly in the first three to five weeks after sowing, as this is when crops are most susceptible.
+It is especially important to inspect crops regularly in the first 3 to 5 weeks after sowing, as this is when crops are most susceptible.

-In spring, RLEM are best detected feeding on the leaves in the morning or on overcast days.
-In the warmer part of the day RLEM tend to gather at the base of plants, sheltering in leaf sheaths and under debris.
+In spring, RLEMs are best detected feeding on the leaves in the morning or on overcast days.
+In the warmer part of the day, they tend to gather at the base of plants, sheltering in leaf sheaths and under debris.
 They will crawl into cracks in the ground to avoid heat and cold.
 When disturbed during feeding they will drop to the ground and seek shelter.

 An effective way to sample mites is to use a standard petrol-powered garden blower/vacuum machine.
 Place a fine sieve or stocking over the end of the suction pipe to trap any mites vacuumed from plants and the soil surface.
 Place the contents onto a black tray, as this allows any mites that are present to be easily identified.